PerlDancer/Dancer2/Contributing.md

    You are now ready to send a pull request.

+5. Run the test suite!
+Pull requests with failing tests will not be considered.
+You have two ways to run tests, either with prove:

+        $ prove -lvr t/

+   or via _Dist::Zilla_:

+        $ dzil test --all

-5. Send a _pull request_ via the GitHub interface.
+6. Send a _pull request_ via the GitHub interface.
 Make sure your pull request is based on the _pr/$name_ branch you've just pushed, so that it incorporates the appropriate commits only.